bousterhout/Damselfly-Allometry/Analysis_Markdown.md

 One way to go about this is to include all the lakes in one model and to include region as a covariate.
-The downside to this approach is only 3 of the 7 species with that meant minimum observation threshold were found across the midwest and in New England.
+The downside to this approach is only 3 of the 7 species with that meant minimum observation threshold were found across the midwest and in Northeast.

 |             | NorthCentral | SouthCentral |  NE |
 | ----------- | -----------: | -----------: | --: |